FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 ```bash
 bin/console doctrine:schema:update --dump-sql
 ```
-If the SQL command answer to your modification, You can run the command by replacing the --dump-sql option by --force to create the table in the database.
+If you're fine with the SQL query, you can run it by replacing the `--dump-sql` option by `--force` to create the table in the database.

 You can check that the table is correctly created in your database.